 The Steamboat Springs, Soroco and Hayden high school track teams fired from their seasons’ starting line Sunday.
 The three local teams combined for 27 top-10 finishes on Friday at the Rifle Invitational, their first meet of the season.

 After a 9-6 win Saturday at home against Durango, the Steamboat Springs High School girls lacrosse team improved to 5-0 on the season, this after it won only five games all season a year ago.

-The Steamboat Springs High School girls lacrosse team couldn't keep pace with second-ranked Aspen Friday night.
+The Steamboat Springs High School girls soccer team lost Friday playing on the road at Golden.

 They just keep winning, and Saturday their fans will have a chance to see if the streak will continue.